raythx98/travel/docs/decisions.md

 **Decision:** Itinerary-related types (`Day`, `Stop`, `ItineraryItem` subtypes) are not defined yet.

 **Reason:** The exact shape of the Go backend's itinerary response is unknown.
 Defining types now would require assumptions that may need to be reversed.
 Phase 3 implementation will be driven by the actual API contract.

+## ADR-005: Interrupt navigates to goal input immediately

+**Decision:** Clicking "Stop agent" calls `interruptSession` then immediately navigates to `/` regardless of the API result.

+**Reason:** When the stream ends after an interrupt, the reader loop exits normally and `status` lands on `'done'`, which previously showed "Planning complete" — a misleading message.
+Navigating away on click avoids the ambiguity entirely and matches user intent (they stopped because they want to start over).

+**Trade-off:** The user can't see the partial output that had streamed before stopping.
+Acceptable for now; partial output could be surfaced in Phase 3 via the completed session record.